ukmars/ukmarsbot/micro_alternatives/Arduino_Nano_RP2040_Connect/UKMARSBot_Arduino-Nano-RP2040-Connect.md

 via a UF2 file drag-and-drop over USB as a mass-storage flash drive (like a normal Rapsberry Pi Pico) it's necessary to short two pins (labelled GND and REC on the underside - the second and third pins) and press the reset button.

+You might wish to install a jumper, a button or a switch between these two pins.

+Remember to remove the jumper/short between REC and GND pins BEFORE you upload the new firmware.

 Picture and Instructions can be found here: